ctkjose/v-book/src/en/error_handling.md

 Using a [**result type**](https://en.wikipedia.org/wiki/Result_type) we can have a function that returns a value on success, or a **error type** on failure.

-> A Result Type is a functional programming construct where it acts as a container that holds either: a successful value, or an error.
+> A Result Type is a functional programming construct where it acts as a wrapper that holds either: a successful value, or an error.

 In **V**, the return type of a function is easily  converted to a *result type* by just prefixing the type with `!`.
 For example if my return type is `string`, then `!string` is the equivalent result type.